▸ docs / agent cards

 Reference Agent Cards for the initial 5 Commercial verbs.
 As more providers come online, additional Agent Cards can be added behind the same verbs and schema contracts.

-How builders use Agent Cards
+How Agent Cards support verification

 Agent Cards turn ENS names and verbs into discoverable, routable units of capability.
+A typical flow:

-• Registry or client looks up Agent Cards for a given verb (e.g. summarize).
+Registry or client looks up Agent Cards for a given verb (e.g. summarize) and filters by network, limits, or metadata in the card.

+Receives a *.receipt shaped by the same Commons or Commercial schemas.
 Because cards reference canonical schema versions, any runtime that understands CommandLayer can route and verify agents without custom glue code per provider.

 Stability, licensing & governance